imrehorvath/avrispm328p/README.md

 sckhp = 1 ÷ IF(FOSC_t < 12000000, FOSC_t ÷ 4, FOSC_t ÷ 6) × 1000000 ÷ 2
 ```

-To calculate the value we need to enter as the argument to the `sck` command to achieve the desired SCK half-period duration, we can use the following formula.
+To calculate the value we need to enter as the argument to the `sck` command in `avrdude` to achieve the desired SCK half-period duration, we can use the following formula.

 ```
 v = ROUND(sckhp ÷ 0.9216, 1)